 Where the plastic cone is incredibly important and offers much needed protection, they’re not the most comfortable thing for dogs to wear.
 Although most dogs are able to go about their usual day-to-day activities, some will object and will actually refuse to eat or drink with it on, and in some cases may even get stuck around the house.

 If you have a nervous dog, the cone may actually make them more anxious as they’ll feel as though they can’t do their usual activities.
 When this occurs it’s advisable that a dog cone alternative is found.

 A soft collar resembles the shape of a plastic cone but they’re much more comfortable for your dog.
-The soft fabric is less likely to cause irritation which is ideal for dogs with skin problems or if their skin is sensitive, and they’re more flexible so they’ll feel less restricted as well.

 Due to their flexibility they’re best suited to less active dogs that aren’t likely to try and lick or chew too eagerly.
 Additionally, they will be unable to see through this kind of cone so these aren’t a good idea for nervous dogs who jump or spook easily.

 An inflatable collar is a great dog cone alternative which looks just like a neck pillow.
 These are puffy and padded and are ideal for taking a break from a plastic cone, but are generally not a good idea for constant wear.

 Your dog will have increased mobility and may still be able to get access to their wounds, so this type of collar should only be used on dogs with upper body injuries as they will still be able to access their lower body.
 It’s a good idea to supervise them at first to examine their range of mobility to see if an inflatable collar is suitable.